-Caring for the environment

-Investment in flood protection assists in

-the improvements in water quality within the Kaipara
+Caring for the environment Investment in flood protection assists in e improvements in water quality within the Kaipar the improvements in water quality within the Kaipara Harbour catchment.

-Harbour catchment.

-- Mandatory performance measures - 6.1 Council will provide a reliable and sustainable flood protection scheme, which is managed to mitigate flooding within the Hikurangi Swamp Scheme area to an acceptable level.
+6.1 Council will provide a reliable and sustainable flood protection scheme, which is managed to mitigate flooding within the Hikurangi Swamp Scheme area to an acceptable level.

 Performance measure 2017-18 target 2018-19 target 2019-20 target 2020-21 target 2021-28 target The major flood protection and control works that are maintained, repaired and renewed to the key standards defined in the local authority's relevant planning documents (such as its activity management plan, asset management plan, annual works programme or long term plan).
-Yes Yes Yes Yes Yes The number of infringement or abatement notices 0 0 0 0 o
+Yes Yes Yes Yes Yes The number of infringement or abatement notices issued by Northland Regional Council in relation to the scheme consent. Ο ο 0 0 0